 Transcatheter Aortic Valve Replacement (TAVR)

 This procedure replaces the aortic valve using a technique that is much less invasive than traditional open heart surgery.
 TAVR avoids the trauma of surgically opening the chest, dividing the breastbone and replacing the damaged aortic valve with a mechanical or biological one.
 It leaves the old valve in place but replaces it with a stent and a new, fully functioning valve.

-Guided by X-ray and ultrasound technology, the doctors then insert a catheter tube with a balloon on its end across the diseased valve.
-They briefly inflate the balloon to make room for the new valve to be inserted and expanded inside the diseased valve.
+Guided by digital X-ray and ultrasound imaging, the device, which has a balloon on the end of it, moves through the catheter tube up to your diseased valve.
+The balloon is briefly inflated to make room for the new valve to be inserted and expanded inside the diseased valve.
 The catheter is withdrawn, leaving the new valve in place.

 Some patients go home as soon as 48 hours after the procedure.
 Recovery times are typically much shorter than those who have traditional open heart surgery.